 We will discuss some issue and it will explain the position of using busbar and cable for riser application

 Busbar: Need only 1 outgoing for each riser.
 Lower cost and size for the main panel.

 Cable: Need 1 outgoing for each circuit.
 Hence, 20nos MCCB outgoing.
-Higher cost and larger space requirement in the electrical room.
+Higher cost and larger space requirements in the electrical room.

 Busbar: Typical size of 1600A riser is 185mm x 180 mm.
-Leads to big savings on riser shift size, and hence more usable floor area on every floor.
+This leads to big savings on riser shift size, and hence more usable floor area on every floor.

 Cable: Using 4 core cables, and considering 1 cable per feeder, you need 20 cables on the lowest floor.
 Large space required for cables/ cable tray.

 Busbar: Just one circuit can cover all floors.